Breakthrough in NSW teen's gruesome murder

-A criminal defence lawyer and notorious Supermax prisoner have been arrested following ongoing investigations into the shocking execution style murder of the teenager.
+A criminal defence lawyer and notorious Supermax prisoner have been arrested following ongoing investigations into the shocking execution style murder of a teenager.

 Brayden Dillon, 15, was found shot in bed in his Glenfield home, south west of Sydney, on April 14, in 2017.